 Theological ideas don’t fall out of the sky.
 Maybe you grew up being told that something about God was “just the way it is” only to later discover that other Christians thought something totally different.
 This course will chronologically track major theological discussions 100 years at a time in order to learn the context and development of the Church’s theological conversations.
 We’ll focus on the ideas, the players, the places, and the powers at work in the living discourse called Christian Theology.

+*This event is for adults only.
 If you need assistance with childcare, we can help offset childcare costs.